 Remediation can be required for a number of reasons.
 Cladding systems can consist of rainscreen panels on a metal or wooden frame, behind which are a cavity and then insulation.
 This system may be overlaid on an existing building's exterior or be an integral part of the wall of a more recent block.

 In a fire, the cavity can act as a chimney and so barriers are installed (usually of a reactive material that leaves a gap for ventilation but closes in the event of a fire) at various points in the cladding system.

-Some external wall systems consist of insulation with a render applies directly onto it.
+Some external wall systems consist of insulation with a render applied directly onto it.
 Alternatively, there are timber systems.
 All can be dangerous.

 Remediation is necessitated where the cladding system is dangerous.
 This may involve removing the cladding itself, or the insulation, or both, or it may involve remediating defects in the cavity barriers (missing or wrongly installed).

-In the years since Grenfell other problems have emerged, such as inadequate fire stopping in buildings with timber frames which also require remediation.
-These problems are usually breaches of compartmentation, ie the process by which the design and construction of a block prevents fire in one flat from spreading out of that flat before the fire service can arrive to deal with it.
+In the years since Grenfell, other problems have emerged, such as inadequate fire stopping in buildings with timber frames which also require remediation.
+These problems are usually breaches of compartmentation, such as the process by which the design and construction of a block prevents fire in one flat from spreading out of that flat before the fire service can arrive to deal with it.